 Thinking of getting a King Charles Cavalier Puppy?
 Get all the information you need in our dog breed guide to see if a King Charles Cavalier is the right dog for you.

-How long will my Japanese Spitz live?
+How long will my Cavalier live?
 10-15 years

 What will my dogs energy levels be like?
 Low

-Will a Japanese Spitz be suitable for my family?
+Will a Cavalier be suitable for my family?
 King Charles Cavaliers are suitable for most families

 What size housing is recommended for my Japanese Spitz?
 Backyard required